-Extension, MK and RF Draffin, 1960; addition, Noel Lane Architects and Peddlethorp, 2006; Te Ao Mārama - South Atrium, FJMT, Jasmax, Decim Tribe, Salmond Reed Architects, 2020.
-Christchurch Architecture A walking guide JOHN WALSH AND PATRICK REYNOLDS The second in the series of guides to our urban architecture, this handy pocketsized book offers six city walks that take in the historic buildings that survived the earthquakes and the striking new buildings that have risen from the rubble.
+Extension, MK and RF Draffin, 1960; addition, Noel Lane Architects and Peddlethorp, 2006; Te Ao Mărama - South Atrium, FJMT, Jasmax.
+A discade after the Auctional Wile Memorial Museum was built.
+As discade after the Auctional Wile Memorial Museum was built.
+War disad are commonisted by the such me elevation to the masses designed by Kath Daffer (1890-1964, but by the 1950 was an pactice with the sun.
+Audion (1951-1996) that provides the sun original buildings in the sun original buildings in the sun original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows the sun discade with the sun of the sun discade with the sun of the sun discade when it cares three to commonism the facility that the sun of th Christchurch Architecture A walking guide JOHN WALSH AND PATRICK REYNOLDS The second in the series of guides to our urban architecture, this handy pocketsized book offers six city walks that take in the historic buildings that survived the earthquakes and the striking new buildings that have risen from the rubble.
 It's the perfect guide for visitors or locals who want to know more about their city.
-JOHN WALSH is the communications director for the New Zealand Institute of Architects.
+JOHN WALSH is a writer specialising in architecture.
+For a decade he edited Architecture NZ and was managing editor of a stable of design magazines.
 He is the author (with photographer Patrick Reynolds) of several major books on architecture.
 PATRICK REYNOLDS is one of New Zealand's best architectural photographers.

 PUBLISHED: November 2020

-ISBN: 9780995123014 INSIDE
+ISBN: 9780995123014

 Limpbound, 178 x 119mm.
 176 pages. \$19.99

-AUTHOR

-Q&A